Anomalies API

 Endpoint: PATCH /api/anomalies

 Permission: Member role + Author team permission on each anomaly's datastore.
-Description updates additionally require the Editor team permission on the corresponding datastore.
+This covers status, tags, assignee, and description updates.

 Body: A list of bulk-update entries, each with the anomaly identifier plus the fields to change.
 Per-entry fields match the single-update body, with the addition of: